 The simple next step is distribution on social media.
 But give as much thought to how you are presenting the content as you did to the content’s creation.
-That means compelling introductions to accompany your posts to draw your audience and create urgency to click through.
+That means compelling introductions to accompany your posts to draw in your audience and create urgency to click through.

 It also means accompanying your content with well-curated images.
-Consider using a free design service like Canva to take your imagery to the next level with easy-to-create creative design elements and embedded words and phrases.
+Consider using a free design service like Canva to take your imagery to the next level with easy-to-customize creative design elements and embedded words and phrases.

 Remember also that you can extend the shelf life of your content by: